 Why do I have to install the EBS Authenticator App?

 You will need to download the EBS Authenticator app to a smart device and set up Strong Customer Authentication (SCA) to access and use EBS online banking.
-In order to ensure minimal customer disruption, after 14 September customers can still access Your Accounts Online as usual and over the coming weeks we will continue to support EBS customers to transition to the new SCA service.

 I don’t have a smart device or the app is not compatible with my phone, is there an alternative?